• 15-17 September 2026 Sydney, Australia

 Panel Discussion

-Panel discussion: How can procurement strengthen anti-slavery compliance and action?
+Panel discussion: How can procurement policy & industry practice drive economic and environmental outcomes?

 Speaker Speakers